 Lulu O’Connor’s interest in clothes was born in her teenage years when she committed “all the fashion crimes - a lot of tiny crop-tops and big platform wedges”.
 After studying economics and management at Oxford, she worked as a retail analyst at Credit Suisse and then Goldman Sachs.
 “I was studying the evolution of ecommerce,” she recalls.
 “There has been a constant stream of people thinking ‘X won’t work online’ and then someone finds a way.
 It started with clothing.
 Think about jeans - you want to touch them and see the fit - people have got past that.”

 Why is it that so many entrepreneurs have Goldman on the CV?
 “I hate to sound like I’m drinking the Kool-Aid, but there’s a very entrepreneurial culture.
 My bosses built up my self-confidence and there’s no micromanagement - they just say, ‘Go make that part of the business better’.”

-After Goldman, she had a stint at a hedge fund before quitting in February 2017 to launch The Clothes Doctor.
+After Goldman, Lulu O'Connor had a stint at a hedge fund before quitting in February 2017 to launch Clothes Doctor.
 She chose to base the workshop (a converted barn) near Redruth, where under-employment is high.
 She put an ad in the local paper for seamstresses, hired the two best who run the workshop while she mostly stays in London, found web developers and then hit “go”.

 Transparent pricing is key.
 Shortening trousers costs £12, replacing a zip is £11.
 “One of the frustrations I have going to seamstresses is they’ll tell you the price at the end, and you think ‘woah, it’s £80, but I guess I’m here now’,” she says.
 “And prices in London are hugely variable - the drycleaner might charge you £8 for a basic repair of a pocket, but somewhere else might charge you £40.
 You don’t know before you go in, which makes it intimidating.”